mirohs/headify/README.md

 # headify

-## Automatically create header files from C files.
+## Automatically extract header files from C files.

 C requires maintaining both an implementation (.c) file and a header (.h) file.
 Manually keeping them consistent is tedious. *Headify* is a tool that automatically extracts header files from C files.